Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 Moreover, if you're looking to create a green, elegant table decor, cloth napkins are a great add.
 Cloth napkins are not only more sustainable than paper but also reflect your appreciation for aesthetics.
 They can instantly elevate the ambiance of your dining space.

 For occasions like formal events and weddings, cloth dinner napkins are the more elegant choice.
-Cloth napkins are also best for everyday use, as you don't have to spend on replacements every month.
+Cloth napkins are also best for everyday dining, as you don't have to spend on replacements every month.

 What is the best fabric for cloth napkins?